 Otherwise stated, conditional to an export price and a transport mode, the gap between the export price declared to the custom data and the import price recorded by the US administration is beyond the firm's control.
 In this respect, we are confident that our estimation strategy is immune from endogeneity problems.

-After estimating Equation (6), we can re-built a measure of each component, Tis (k 41' ) = Ti x Fs(k) for the ad-valorem cost and tis(k) = ti + is(k) for the additive cost, that are country-sector specific, by year and transport mode.
+After estimating Equation (6), we can rebuild a measure of each component, Tis (k 41' ) = Ti x Fs(k) for the ad-valorem cost and tis(k) = ti + is(k) for the additive cost, that are country-sector specific, by year and transport mode.
 When assuming iceberg costs only (Equation (7)), we proceed similarly to get Fiis7k) = Ti x Fs(k).
 In this case, notice that the equation could be estimated relying on a linear form.
-To preserve comparability of the results, we keep the same non-linear estimation method in both cases though.
-Similarly as Irarrazabal et al. (2015), we take the average over the sector-country dimension, using the values of each trade flow (is-specific) over total yearly trade as a weighting scheme.
+To preserve comparability of the results, we keep the same non-linear estimation method in both cases.
+Similarly, as Irarrazabal et al. (2015), we take the average over the sector-country dimension, using the values of each trade flow (is-specific) over total yearly trade as a weighting scheme.
 We thus recover a "synthetic estimate" of each type of transport cost: Fi" for Model (a), -,Tctdv and t for Model (b), for each year and transportation mode.
 These results are reported in Section 2.3.

 2.3 The importance of the additive component

-Quantification The first step of the analysis consists in providing a quantification of the magnitude of transport costs over time (by transport mode), distinguishing whether the additive component tik is excluded or included in the estimated equation (Equation (6) or (7)).
+Quantification – The first step of the analysis consists of providing a quantification of the magnitude of transport costs over time (by transport mode), distinguishing whether the additive component tik is excluded or included in the estimated equation (Equation (6) or (7)).
 This allows us to provide estimates for the size of both the ad-valorem and the additive components of transport costs, and assess whether additive costs represent a sizable component of the latter.
 These results constitute our first original contribution to the literature.
-We also provide diagnostic tests about the goodness-of-fit measures, that confirm the empirical relevance of adding the additive component in the estimation (see results in Appendix B.2).
+We also provide diagnostic tests about the goodness-of-fit measures, which confirm the empirical relevance of adding the additive component in the estimation (see results in Appendix B.2).